cea-hpc/modules/doc/source/module.rst

  If one modulefile unload evaluation raises an error, purge sequence
  continues: unloaded modules prior the evaluation error are kept unloaded and sequence is resumed with the unload of remaining modulefiles.
+Conversely, purge sequence is aborted and already unloaded modulefiles are restored if :subcmd:`purge` sub-command is defined in :mconfig:`abort_on_error` configuration option and :option:`--force` option is not set.

  .. only:: html

     .. versionchanged:: 4.7
        Option :option:`--force`/:option:`-f` added

+    .. versionchanged:: 5.4
+       Support for :mconfig:`abort_on_error` configuration option added

 .. subcmd:: refresh